MichelVilleneuve/BrushDraw/README.md

 <img src = "BrushDraw.jpg" />

-You can select from three size of brush sizes.
+You can select from three size of brush sizes using the slider button.

 <img src = "BrushDraw lines.jpg" />